 Ladder Bearings and Ball Bushings to accommodate linear loads.

 Bring us your bearing problems; we can help.

 Spherical Plain Bearings

-These bearings are very common in much smaller sizes, and are used in automobiles and many types of equipment.
+These bearings are very common in much smaller sizes and are used in automobiles and other types of equipment.
 The 8.0 inch bore bearing to the right allows radial and axial forces to be transmitted as well as free rotation without imposing a bending moment on its shaft.
 The two components of this example have been made with hard steel on hard steel, while other versions for other applications employ one component made from bearing bronze.

 The most common reason for employing a split bearing is to simplify the removal and replacement of its predecessor after its service time has expired.
-Cylindrical roller bearings are most commonly split, and are typically used in applications where the shaft has a shoulder on one side of the bearing and another component, such as a gear, coupling, etc. mounted on the other side.
+Cylindrical roller bearings are most commonly split and are typically used in applications where the shaft has a shoulder on one side of the bearing and another component, such as a gear, coupling, etc. mounted on the other side.
 The old split bearing is unbolted and the halves are lifted off.
 The process is then reversed to install the new bearing.
 Smaller split bearings like the one shown are used on caster rolls.
 Larger size split bearings can be found on very long drive shafts on the order of 600mm and act as “center support” bearings.

 Combined Radial / Thrust Bearings

 These bearings take advantage of limited space by allowing one race to perform the dual functions of a radial race and a thrust race.
 The amount of each load and the shaft speed need to be known in order to optimize the radial and thrust capacities of each part of the bearing for optimal service life.